 Viewpoints from identities outside the mean are given an authority justified by conditions of their birth, rather than the authority of sound argumentation.
 What is important is some sort of status possessed.
 There’s an analogue available from another field in humanities: F. A. Hayek was opposed to the Nobel Prize in economics on the argument that no economist should be given so much power: the award “confers on an individual an authority which in economics no man ought to possess… the influence of an economist that mainly matters is an influence over laymen: politicians, journalists, civil servants and the public generally.”
 In essence, the argument becomes lost; the audience awards merit and attention based on something other than good reasons.
 In the case of Hypatia‘s readership, the audience seems to award attention based on identity.

 It is, however, truly naïve to think the history of philosophy is the prevailing of logic over fallacy; that schools become popular because of their intrinsic validity, that logos always triumphs over our other baser means of evaluation.
-All sorts of humanistic factors, like creativity, freshness, propaganda, aesthetic appeal and explanatory power serve to elevate certain philosophies or cosmologies over others — these are the insights of important 20th century philosophers like Thomas Kuhn.
+All sorts of humanistic factors, like creativity, freshness, propaganda, aesthetic appeal and explanatory power serve to elevate certain philosophies or cosmologies over others.
 This multiplicity of influences, however, doesn’t mean that reason as a guiding principle should be explicitly subsumed under the authority of influences like pathos or ethos, or skin color.

 “In Defense of Transracialism” used argument to attempt to unravel some ongoing mysteries about gender and race.
 Tuvel approached the question of transracialism from a commitment to other philosophical commitments about gender and sexual identification.
 It was a question about what follows from our beliefs.
 Per Plato, philosophy begins in wonder: the critical endeavor to evaluate even our most cherished opinions, explore the incomprehensible world, and examine what incongruities appear in our web of belief.